 For example, say we want to rename https://litebreeze.com/administration/selling-services-how-to-set-credit-limits/ to https://litebreeze.com/administration/how-to-set-credit-limits-and-payment-terms/, check this screenshot for clarity on how this can be done easily.

-Descriptions need to get searchers to click.
+They are however still used if sharing in social media feeds.
+Aim of a description is to get searchers to click.
 They need to “sell the content”.
 They need to be enticing for the target group, yet accurate and specific.
 Write compelling “ad copy” (Moz).
 Descriptions need to contain important keywords.

 Always try to include a picture or infographic.
 Pictures don’t have to be perfect – they can be rather casual.
 Optimize images before uploading.
-Large images takes time to load and will affect SEO negatively.
+Large images take time to load and will affect SEO negatively.

 Name images descriptively such as “welcome-new-php-developer-ramachandran.jpg” or “onam-holiday-celebration-litebreeze-kochi-2017.jpg” (read more about why).

-If you can’t take a good picture and an infographic isn’t suitable, you can buy a picture from shutterstock (admins can purchase for you).
+If you can’t take a good picture and an infographic isn’t suitable, you can buy a picture from Shutterstock (admins can purchase for you).
 If you look at SM experts, they always include some form of graphic.
 (We are designing some neat infographics templates.)